God’s purpose and grace. Nice to see you here. Take a few minutes to skim through my story and even check out a few blog posts.

 Why this blog

-Although I’ve always liked to read and study I didn’t grow up storytelling so I never thought about writing.
+Although I’ve always liked to read and study I didn’t grow up storytelling.
 Unlike many successful writers, I didn’t dream of writing as a career nor even as a sideline.

-The idea of this blog was birthed during a period of intense struggles in life when I was encouraged to write a journal.
+The idea of this blog was birthed during a period of life struggles when I was encouraged to write a journal.
 I even asked my therapist, “What do I write about?”
 I had no idea!

 I was numb.
 I had stuffed my feelings for so long.
 Surprisingly, I began to experience feelings that I never thought I had.
 I had to be stoic regardless what family issues were happening at the time.
 Breaking down in front of 30 teenagers would have been disaster so my emotions were always in check!
 Being a control freak helped tremendously.

-Through it all, I kept the truth of God’s word in my heart, and keep falling in love my Heavenly Father who sustains me.
+Through it all, I kept the truth of God’s word in my heart, and believed my Heavenly Father would sustain me.
 His grace is enough.
 I’ve learned that God is good and He loves me!
 That’s a huge breakthrough when the knowledge drops from the head to the heart.